Warren G. Harding High School

 Warren G. Harding High School is a public high school in Warren, Ohio, United States.
 It is the only high school in the Warren City School District.
-Sports teams are called the Raiders, and they compete in the Ohio High School Athletic Association as a member of the All-American Conference.
+It had merged with Warren Western Reserve High School in 1990 to reduce costs.
+Harding's sports teams are called the Raiders, and they compete in the Ohio High School Athletic Association as a member of the All-American Conference.

 Athletics

 Athletic programs include football, baseball, fastpitch, basketball (men's and women's), soccer (men's and women's), bowling, swimming and diving, volleyball, golf, tennis, track and field, and cheerleading, with talks of forming a lacrosse team.